nosas/blog/performance_classification/article.md

 # Classification Performance Measures

-This article will explain the most common performance measures for classifications problems.
+This article will explain the most common performance measures for classification problems.
 These measures apply to both binary and multi-class classification problems.

 We will explain model performance metrics such as confusion matrix, accuracy, precision, recall, and F1-score.
-The code in this article utilizes python3.7, tensorflow, and keras.
+The code in this article utilizes python3.7, TensorFlow, keras, and scikit-learn.

 <details>
     <summary>Table of Contents</summary>